Emma Thompson

 About me

-At the first appointment, we will discuss what has happened previously in your life and what is happening now.
-We will talk more about your hopes and goals for counselling, and discuss how many appointments you want and how often (either weekly sessions, or fortnightly).
-I usually offer 6 sessions to start with, but you can choose a different number or change it later - either to have more or fewer sessions if needed - as you wish.
+At the first appointment, we will take an overview of what has happened previously in your life and what is happening now as well as your hopes and ideal outcomes for counselling.
+I usually suggest booking 6 sessions to start with but you can choose a different number or change it later - either to have more or fewer sessions if needed - as meets your needs, and we will review this regularly.

 Training, qualifications & experience